 What time is the Wimbledon curfew?

-The All England Championships have a deadline for play to finish by, with Andy Murray and Stefanos Tsitsipas suspended after three sets on Thursday night
+The All England Championships have a deadline for play to finish by, with the likes of Andy Murray and Novak Djokovic having play suspended this week

-Wimbledon’s curfew came into play on Thursday night when Andy Murray and Stefanos Tsitsipas’ second-round match was suspended after three sets.
+Wimbledon’s curfew has come into play repeatedly during this year’s Championship, notably on Thursday night when Andy Murray and Stefanos Tsitsipas’ second-round match was suspended after three sets and on Sunday evening as Novak Djokovic vs Hubert Hurkacz went off after two.

 Centre Court and No. 1 Court have used their roofs to ensure extra tennis is played late into the evening.
 But there is a limit to how late the action can last at SW19, even with the roof and floodlights able to give fans an extended day out.